 Lovett H. Weems Jr. says paying attention to various indices of your congregation’s financial health is a key practice in remaining economically viable and sustaining vital ministry.
 He offers nine questions to help focus attention on important considerations related to your church’s long-term financial sustainability.

 1. What percentage of your operating budget is funded through recurring and predictable sources of income?

 Ideally, a church’s ongoing operating expenses should be covered by recurring and predictable sources of income, such as pledges and offerings, program and facility fees, fundraisers, and the percentage of rental income not directed to support your capital budget.
-If your church relies too much on nonrecurring or unpredictable sources of income, such as large, one-time gifts or bequests, to cover routine, ongoing expenses, it’s cause for concern, as is drawing down an endowment at too high a rate.
+If your church relies too much on nonrecurring or unpredictable sources of income, such as large, one-time gifts or bequests; drawing from reserve funds; or spending too high a percentage of an endowment, then this is cause for concern.

 2. How well are you estimating revenue and expenses?

 Look at your financial history, going back three to five years.
 What is the amount of income you budgeted compared to your actual income?
 What did you budget for expenses, and what did you actually spend?
 Is there typically a deficit or a surplus?
 Are you overestimating income?
 Or underestimating expenses?
 This exercise will help you gauge the accuracy of your budgeting assumptions.

 3. What percentage of your giving comes from pledges?

 Not all churches rely on pledging, of course.
 But if you do, you’ll want to calculate what percentage of your total giving comes from pledges.
 If you discover, for example, that the amount is typically 80 percent, this gives a basis to estimate your total giving in future years based on the amount pledged.
 It also can reveal trends.
 For example, are people continuing to give, even if fewer are pledging?